chrishargreaves/solve-it/README.md

 Note, this is controlled via the `global_solveit_config.py` script in the `extension_data` folder, and this behaviour may be modified by other extensions.

 ## Organisation of the techniques
-The file `solve-it.json` is the default categorisation of the techniques, but other examples are provided in `carrier.json` and `dfrws.json` (but these other examples are not maintained since the original release).
+The file `solve-it.json` is the default categorisation of the techniques, but other categorizations are possible with custom JSON files.
+The examples repository discusses how this can be done and provides examples for `carrier.json` and `dfrws.json`.
+See [here](https://github.com/SOLVE-IT-DF/solve-it-examples/tree/main/reorganization_of_techniques) for more information.